rajarshighoshal/LaneFinding/writeup_template.md

 ### 3. Possible improvements

-* One possibility is to converting the whole image into HSV space and then figuring out parameters.
+* One possibility is to converting the whole image into HSV space and then applying the algorithms and figuring out parameters.